CAOZRICH/Predicting-Imbalanced-Dataset-using-RandomForest/README.md

 	* It can solve classification and regression problems, and performs decent estimation on both fronts.
 	* Its efficiency is particularly Notable in Large Data sets.
         * It has methods for balancing errors in data sets with imbalanced classes.

 ## Data Summary
-The dataset<a href="https://www.kaggle.com/datasets/kartik2112/fraud-detection">[1]</a> is a simulated credit card transaction created by using Sparkov Data Generation tool created by Brandon Harriscontaining<a href="https://github.com/namebrandon/Sparkov_Data_Generation">[2]</a>.
+This <a href="https://www.kaggle.com/datasets/kartik2112/fraud-detection">[1]</a> is a simulated credit card transaction dataset created by using Sparkov Data Generation tool created by Brandon Harriscontaining<a href="https://github.com/namebrandon/Sparkov_Data_Generation">[2]</a>.
 The dataset containing legitimate and fraud transactions from the duration 1st Jan 2019 - 31st Dec 2020.
-It covers credit cards of 1000 customers doing transactions with a pool of 800 merchants.The following picture shows a sample of the data:
+It covers credit cards of 1000 customers doing transactions with a pool of 800 merchants.
+The following picture shows a sample of the data:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/34092193/215361096-4dd41353-288d-4bde-8671-0577eedb4aa9.png"/>